 The Junior Card is one of the best bargains and biggest savings deals for families traveling in Switzerland.
 It allows children aged 6 to 16 unlimited travel on most forms of public transportation in Switzerland as long as they travel with a parent (with a valid ticket) named on the Junior Card.

 The Children’s Co-travelcard (Kinder-Mitfahrtkarte / Carte Enfant Accompagné) is similar in scope but available for a child traveling with any registered adult.
-Each child-adult combination requires a separate card.
+Each child-adult combination requires a separate card but there is no limit on the number of combinations.
 This card replaced the previous Grandchild Card that is no longer sold.

-The Junior Card cost CHF30 and is valid for a year – it is sold at half price, i.e. CHF15 until February 2018.
+The Junior Card cost CHF30 and is valid for a year.
 Large families receive the third and further Junior Cards for free when buying the cards at the same time.

 The Junior Card is a fantastic bargain that pays for itself very quickly – a return ticket for a child from Geneva Airport to Montreux is for example CHF36.
 The Junior Card is also valid on all buses and trams in Geneva and Lausanne and on lake boats cruising on Lac Léman.